filiphalys02/Learning-with-DataCamp/README.md

 ## Hi there!
-### In this repository, you can find Python projects completed as part of career tracks on the DataCamp e-learning platform.
+### In this repository, you can find projects completed as part of career tracks on the DataCamp e-learning platform.

 Completed career tracks: